A Survey on Recent Advances in Conversational Data Generation: Task-oriented Conversational Data Generation

 \textbf{Schema}: Represents a set of entities, where each entity has attributes (slots).
 The schema models the task in hand, e.g., a restaurant reservation involves information about the date, time, party size, and any special requests.
-An example is illustrated in Figure \ref{fig:schema_example}.

 \textbf{Ontology}: Represents a set of entities, where each entity has attributes (slots), \textit{and the relationship between entities}, for example \textit{Reservation} "is made by" a \textit{Customer}.
 Often ontologies are considered more semantic-forward than schemas, the reason being the added meaning they inherit through these entity relationships.
-An example is illustrated in Figure \ref{fig:ontology_example}. \\

-\underline{Goal}: The dialog system can use these general structures to ask relevant questions.
-They contain more information about the semantics of the dialogue than about specific instantiations of entities.

-\underline{Limitation}: General structures do not contain real-world data or restrictions on the possible slot values.
-For data generation, this means that a dialogue may evolve around combinations of slot values that do not exist, e.g. a restaurant called \textit{Moeders} that specializes in \textit{japanese cuisine}.

-\item \textbf{Knowledge Graph / Data Base} \\ Structured data representations that model real-world entities (instantiated entities), their attributes, and the relationship between them.
-Knowledge graphs can be class-specific, or integrated (multiple class objects in the same graph).
-Figure \ref{fig:KG_example} shows an example of a KG.\\ \underline{Goal}: Links to real entities and is updated in real-time. \\ \underline{Limitation}: Difficult to build for every problem.
+\item \textbf{Knowledge Graph and Data Base}.
+Structured data representations that model real-world entities (instantiated entities), their attributes, and the relationship between them.
+Knowledge graphs can be class-specific, or integrated (multiple class objects in the same graph). \end{enumerate}